thuya-cms/thuya-cms.github.io/docs/index.md

 - Create a database connection and implement the persistency just to store some simple data
 - Pull large packages where your project uses only a little piece of it
 - Read through long documentation about the required JSON or YAML formats to define your content

+!!! tip
+    Get started by getting familiar with the [terminology](./basics/terminology/introduction.md).